pfheatwole/thesis/source/canopy_geometry.rst

    \vec{r}_{\mathrm{P}/\mathrm{O}}^c = \vec{r}_{P/LE}^c + \vec{r}_{LE/O}^c

-[[**This is the unparametrized equation.
-It's the first step to parametrizing with an airfoil and design curves.**]]

-The canopy coordinate system is defined by the canopy root section.
-Because a section may be oriented differently than the canopy, points in the section coordinate system :math:`\mathrm{s}` must be transformed into the canopy coordinate system.
-Given the *direction cosine matrix* :math:`C_{c/s}` the general equation can be written in terms of points in section coordinates:
+In this paper, the canopy coordinate system is defined by the canopy *root* (the central section).
+Points in section (local) coordinate systems :math:`s` must be rotated into the canopy (global) coordinate system.
+Given the *direction cosine matrix* :math:`\mat{C}_{c/s}` between the section and canopy coordinate systems, the general equation for points relative to the canopy origin can be written in terms of points in section coordinates:

 .. math::

-   \vec{r}_{\mathrm{P}/\mathrm{O}}^c =
-     \mat{C}_{c/s} \vec{r}_{P/LE}^s
+   \vec{r}_{P/LE}^c = \mat{C}_{c/s} \vec{r}_{P/LE}^s
-     + \vec{r}_{LE/O}^c

-Wing section geometry is defined in the 2D airfoil coordinate system.
+Furthermore, because an airfoil is defined in a 2D airfoil coordinate system, another transformation is required, from airfoil coordinates to section coordinates.
 The convention for airfoil coordinates places the origin at the leading edge, with the x-axis pointing from the leading edge to the trailing edge, and the y-axis oriented towards the upper surface.
 This paper uses a front-right-down convention for the 3D section coordinates, so the 2D airfoil coordinates can be transformed into 3D section coordinates with a matrix transformation:

 .. math::